material-motion/material-motion/specifications/runtime/executor.md

 ---

-<p style="text-align:center"><tt>feature: Remote execution</tt></p>
+<p style="text-align:center"><tt>feature: Delegated execution</tt></p>

 Executors can delegate work to a remote API such as a platform-native API.

-**Remote execution API**: Executor can invoke callbacks when remote execution starts and ends.
+**Delegated execution API**: Executor can invoke callbacks when remote execution starts and ends.

-> If an Executor doesn't utilize remote execution, it may not implement this API.
+> If an Executor does not use delegated execution, it does not have to implement this API.

-The Executor would be responsible for informing the Runtime of two things: when remote execution will start, and when remote execution has ended.
+The Executor would be responsible for informing the Runtime of two things: when delegated execution will start, and when delegated execution has ended.

-Example pseudo-code:
+Example pseudo-code if your language does not support anonymous functions:

-    protocol RemoteExecution {
+    protocol DelegatedExecution {
-      function setRemoteExecutionCallback(callback)
+      function setDelegatedExecutionCallback(callback)
     }

-    class RemoteExecutionCallback {
+    class DelegatedExecutionCallback {
-      function onRemoteExecutionStart(executor, name)
+      function onDelegatedExecutionStart(executor, name)
-      function onRemoteExecutionEnd(executor, name)
+      function onDelegatedExecutionEnd(executor, name)
     }

+Example pseudo-code if your language supports anonymous functions:

+    protocol DelegatedExecution {
+      var onDelegatedExecutionStart(executor, name)
+      var onDelegatedExecutionEnd(executor, name)
+    }

-<p style="text-align:center"><tt>/feature: Remote execution</tt></p>
+<p style="text-align:center"><tt>/feature: Delegated execution</tt></p>

 ---